saraheldawody/alx-airbnb-database/database-adv-script/README.md

-# database-script-0x03: JOIN Queries
+# database-script-0x03: SQL Query Examples

-This directory contains three SQL query examples demonstrating different types of joins in our AirBnB‑style schema.
-Each query retrieves data by combining rows from related tables to solve common reporting use cases.
+This directory contains SQL query examples demonstrating:

+1. Different types of joins in our AirBnB‑style schema (INNER, LEFT, FULL OUTER) to combine related tables for reporting.
+2. Use of subqueries to perform aggregations and filters across tables.
+3. Use of correlated subqueries to find records based on per-row calculations.

 ---